 Bookies offer a stack of side bets, player bets and other prop markets for all of the major sports.
 You’ve probably noticed something like 180 markets available… or 250 markets available.

 Some punters don’t pay much attention to them.
-Perhaps they should…and with AFL Specials starting up this week we had a chat with the data scientist who heads up Brett’s Betting Syndicate to explain why.
+We had a chat with the data scientist who heads up Brett’s Betting Syndicate to explain why.

 Brett, you’ve done a lot of sports betting services with Champion Bets… it seems like you cover a hell of a lot!
 What’s your basic approach to sports betting?

-We have our three major sports (AFL, NFL, NBA) that we focus on, and our edge comes from using data science.
+We’re a small betting syndicate, though I’d like to say we’re on the rise!
+We’re based entirely around data science.
+We have our three major sports (AFL Specials, NBA Specials and NFL Prime Time) that we focus on, and our edge comes from using data science.
 We’re not old-school handicappers at all… we don’t watch games and think we can get an edge from that.
 It’s all in the data.
+We focus on using machine learning and artificial intelligence algorithms to predict outcomes.

 Some of your most successful packages have targeted player bets.
 Why is that?